Skip to main content

 Why Willpower Alone Runs Out

-Nicotine addiction exploits a specific weakness: the feedback loop between trigger and craving is automatic, fast, and largely invisible until you're already in it.
+Nicotine addiction exploits a specific weakness: the feedback loop between trigger and craving is automatic, fast, and largely invisible until you are already in it.

 By the time you feel a craving sharply, your brain has already moved through the recognition-response sequence that smoking trained it to follow.
 Asking yourself to simply "not smoke" requires intervening at the end of that chain, under maximum cognitive load, every time a trigger fires.
 That is a lot to ask of willpower indefinitely.

-Self-efficacy research in cessation consistently shows that the strongest predictor of sustained abstinence isn't initial motivation.
-It is accumulated evidence of your own capability.
+The strongest predictor of staying quit is not initial motivation but accumulated evidence of your own capability.
 Each craving resisted is a data point.
 Each day logged is a record.
 The problem with willpower alone is that it leaves those data points invisible.

 What tracking does is make the loop legible.
 Once you can see that you struggle at specific times and in specific situations, you have a solvable problem rather than a general sense of difficulty.